jacksonllee/nskipgrams/README.md

 computational linguistics and natural language processing, will find this package helpful.

+* Memory-efficient: Ngrams are internally stored in tries.
+* Hassle-free: No dependencies.
+Written in pure Python.
+Today is a great day.
+* Well-tested: Unit tests cover all supported functionality, run by continuous integration.

 ## Usage

 To initialize an empty collection of ngrams: